jgehrig/neovim-qt/README.md

 ## Frequently Asked Questions

 ### Why are the :Gui... commands missing?
-You need to load the NeovimQt runtime/plugin to register commands like `:GuiFont`.
+You need the NeovimQt runtime to use commands like `:GuiFont`.

 You can manually specify the path with `NVIM_QT_RUNTIME_PATH`.

-Alternatively, you can install the plugin/runtime:
+Alternatively, you can install the NeovimQt Plugin:
 `Plugin 'equalsraf/neovim-gui-shim`

-In recent versions, run `nvim-qt --version` to check if the runtime is loaded:
+On recent releases, you can check if the runtime is loaded with `nvim-qt --version`:
 ```
 $ nvim-qt --version
 NVIM-QT v0.2.16.1